 The Doctor Is In – Sand Flea Bites

-Nothing is worse than enjoying a beautiful Costa Rican sunset then waking up in the middle of the night with your legs red and itchy from the common sand flea.
+Nothing is worse than enjoying a beautiful Costa Rican sunset than waking up in the middle of the night with your legs red and itchy from the common sand flea.
 What are these little nuisances and what should you know about their bites?

-Contrary to its name, a sand flea belong to a small crustacean category that includes the mole crab, sand crab, sand mite, sand tick, sea cicada and sand fiddler.
+Contrary to its name, a sand flea belongs to a small crustacean category that includes the mole crab, sand crab, sand mite, sand tick, sea cicada, and sand fiddler.
 A tough exterior skeleton enables the sand flea to hold its appendages close to the body.
 This plays a very important part in its ability to move through tidal currents.
 Small in size, these crustaceans can range between 0.5 inches and two inches in length.

 Do not scratch the bites

 chances of infection.